CMSgov/bluebutton-web-server/docker-compose/readme.md

 The Python `runtests.py` program, which is also used for running the Django unit type tests, includes an "--integration" option for running integration type tests.
 This is called by the `docker-compose/run_integration_tests_local_keybase.sh` script that performs pre-setup and sources environment variables from Keybase needed to utilize a live BFD back end system.

-There are two ways to test locally using the `docker-compose/run_integration_tests_local_keybase.sh` script:
+There are ways to test locally using the `docker-compose/run_integration_tests_local_keybase.sh` script:

   To get usage help use the following command:

   ```
   docker-compose/run_integration_tests_local_keybase.sh
   ```

   1. Using the docker-compose local development setup and containers.
 This is the quickest!